ppy/osu-wiki/wiki/People/Beatmap_Nominators/Beatmap_Veto/en.md

 **If the beatmap veto is dismissed**, any formally qualified Beatmap Nominator may renominate the beatmap, including the Nominator(s) who initially nominated.

-In order to re-initiate a mediation which resulted in the dismissal of a veto, a Beatmap Nominator who hasn't previously nominated the mapset, and hasn't participated in the initiation of the initial veto, can re-initiate the mediation through vetoing again.
+In order to re-initiate a mediation which resulted in the dismissal of a veto, a Beatmap Nominator who hasn't previously nominated the mapset, or hasn't been a part of the initiation of the initial veto, can re-initiate the mediation through vetoing again.

 ### Upheld beatmap vetoes